 So what next?

 At the top of this page the camp is broken down by Year.
 Select the upcoming year and read the additional information presented and it will lead you to the application form.
-Thank you for choosing Sun Guardians.
+Thank you for choosing Monkey Bar.
 If you have not read and comprehended the above material it will be clear at some point… so please make sure we are on the same page.
 Thank you again!